-You buy a new shimmery bronzer and, with the dreams of looking like a bronzed diva, you apply it all over your face only to look like a Cheetos dusted mess at the end?
+You buy a new shimmery bronzer and, with the dreams of looking like a bronzed diva, you apply it all over your face only to look like… A Cheetos dusted mess at the end.

 Applying a bronzer properly isn’t as daunting as it seems, and you can get that gorgeous sun-kissed glow by following a few simple tips.

 If you want to learn how to apply bronzer properly, you first need to choose a formula that is best suited for your skin type.
 Generally, you should steer clear of shimmery bronzers in favor of a matte or satin finish.

 While it may seem tempting to select a dark chocolate shade on a pasty white complexion to make your face look sculpted and glowing, you will only end up looking muddy and unnatural.

 Medium-colored people can look for copper to golden undertones, and for all the dark-skinned beauties, it’s recommended to choose a non-rusty brown shade to complement your natural skin.

-Now that you have chosen the right bronzer for your skin, there is one last step before you can start swiping it on your face, and that is choosing the right bronzer applicator.
+… Just Kidding, Fingers Won’t Work Here.
+Once you have chosen the right bronzer for your skin, there is one last step before you can start swiping it on your face, and that is choosing the right bronzer applicator.

 - First, the fluffy bristles help to distribute a light layer of the product rather than packing it in.